SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 More uncommon possibilities include African Cuckoo, Ashy Cisticola, Yellow-vented Eremomela, Gambaga Flycatcher and the restricted-range Steel-blue Whydah (which tends to be uncommon)

-A number of Palearctic migrants will be present at the time of our visit, probably including White-throated Robin, Eastern Olivaceous and Upcher’s Warblers, and Common Whitethroat.
+A few Palearctic migrants may still be present with possibilities including White-throated Robin, Eastern Olivaceous and Upcher’s Warblers, and Common Whitethroat.

 These fine reserves are well known for their superb selection of mammals, in particular, Grevy’s Zebra, the long-necked Southern Gerenuk, Galla Oryx and the attractive Reticulated Giraffe.